-Impact Fees: OPPOSE legislation that diminishes the ability of counties to levy impact fees without provision for an alternative funding source.
-SUPPORT application of existing statutes to remedy any perceived issues in regard to implementation, timing and application of impact fees.
+Impact Fees: OPPOSE legislation that diminishes the ability of counties to levy impact fees without provision for an alternative funding source

 Property Insurance: SUPPPORT legislation to increase accessibility and decrease cost of windstorm and flood insurance.

 Property Tax Reform: SUPPORT solutions that improve equity and fairness among classes of taxpayers as well as individual taxpayers.
 Support reasonable limits on the rate of property tax assessment increases.
 OPPOSE any further expansion of homestead exemption.